ElysonEva/117-droptop-project/README.md

 black boxes are dispensers, purple boxes are ML model's detections (the top left-hand number is ID, the right-hand number is confidence), Cyan/Aqua boxes inside the purple boxes are Python Python-initialized droplets to store data.
 If a detection is missed then predict where it'll be using the fact the Droplet is in a straight or curve traveling in 1 direction
+### Important Note get_droplet_on_screen() is hard coded to initialize droplets at time T and location (x, y) referring to a dispenser.
+So varies by video
 1. Pass in weights_path which is a file of weights trained with YoloV8 and a video path to main()
     ```if __name__ == '__main__':
     '''Start Time and End Time is a timer to measure run time'''
     start_time = time.perf_counter()